alpinerum/csci3055_finalproject/README.md

 ## About the language

   Swift is a programming language developed by Apple Inc for iOS, macOS, watchOS, tvOS, Linux and z/OS.
 Swift is also open-source with its source code divided into multiple open source repositories hosted on Github.
 The development of Swift can be found at http://swift.org.
 Previously, Apple used Objective-C to develop their apps for their numerous devices and was integrated into their ecosystem until Swift reached version 1.0 in September 2014.
 Development of Swift started in 2010 by Chris Lattner and he drew ideas from Objective-C, Rust, Haskell, Ruby, Pytho, C#, CLU, etc. when developing the Swift programming language.
+In December 2015, Apple made Swift open source, allowing the open source community to contribute code and libraries towards the ongoing development of Swift.

 ## Syntax